ozgurural/ozgurural.github.io/_pages/about.md

   - /about.html
 ---

-I am an experienced software engineer and researcher with over a decade of expertise in leading technology initiatives.
+I am an experienced software engineer and applied scientist with over a decade of expertise in leading technology initiatives.
 My work spans the design, development, and deployment of complex software systems across various domains.

-## Technical Expertise

-- **Programming Languages:** C++, Python, Scala.
-- **Domains:** Cybersecurity, autonomous robotics, simulations, machine learning, and blockchain.
-- **Professional Contributions:** Successfully led engineering teams to deliver impactful projects for organizations such as Havelsan, STM, and Comodo.
+My current research focuses on exploring the **resiliency, robustness, security, and privacy of intelligent systems**, ranging from high-performance to decentralized artificial intelligence.
+I am passionate about advancing the field through innovative solutions to complex challenges.

 ## Academic Background